 I have to understand that it’s OK to want things I don’t need, on one condition – make these indulgences few and far between.
 I think this is the perfect middle ground between ‘treat yo self’ and ‘adulting’.

 On one hand, what good is money if it can’t make me happy?
 On the other hand, I need to not give in to every single temptation that comes my way, for the sake of future me.

 I have so many things I’m not happy with in my financial life, you have no idea.
 But here’s the thing – you don’t know this, only I do, because I hide it from everyone.
 I don’t want anyone to think I’m a loser.

 Maybe its the same with everyone else.
 We all want to look good to others.
 We want other people to think we’re successful.
 That’s why we post only the nice parts of our lives, and rarely the bad, embarrassing parts.

 How do we go about this?
 Two ways I can think of: (1) start posting more ‘real’, not-necessarily-nice stuff that happens to me.
 You know, the struggles.
 Or simply (2) Use less social media.

 Sorry if this post seems kind of rambly.
 I tried hard to make sense of how I’m feeling, without resorting to shaming others over their spending pattern.
 But at the same time, I realise that what I feel is totally common, and it’s up to me to rise above the negativity.

 Idk, does this post even makes sense to you?
 How does YOUR social media feed make you feel?
+Do you even wonder things like how do my friends afford their lifestyle?
 Let me know in the comments section.